-Professor Sophie Harman, BSocSci (Hons) Politics, MA (Research) International Political Economy, PhD Politics (Manchester)
+Professor Sophie Harman, BSocSci Politics (Manchester), MA International Political Economy (Manchester), PhD Politics (Manchester)

-Sophie is interested in global health politics, African agency, and the politics of conspicuously invisible women.
-Her research has reflected these interests through projects on Global Health Governance, the World Bank and HIV/AIDS, partnerships in health in Africa, the 2014/15 Ebola response, and the governance of HIV/AIDS.
+She has undertaken research projects on Global Health Governance, the World Bank and HIV/AIDS, partnerships in health in Africa, the 2014/15 Ebola response, the governance of HIV/AIDS, and her film project, Pili.
 These interests have informed her teaching on the modules Global Health Politics, Africa and International Relations, and Global Governance.

-Sophie’s teaching and research draws on her experience of fieldwork in Kenya, Tanzania, Uganda, Sierra Leone, Zambia, and the global health and international political economy hubs of Geneva, Washington DC and New York.
+Sophie’s teaching and research draws on her extensive fieldwork experience in Kenya, Tanzania, Uganda, Sierra Leone, Zambia, and the global health and international political economy hubs of Geneva, Washington DC and New York.

 Sophie began her academic career with a PhD at the University of Manchester.
 She then went on to posts in CSGR, University of Warwick, and the Department of International Politics, City University, before joining QMUL in 2012.

-Sophie conducts research on Global Health Politics, Africa and International Relations, Gender and Feminist IR, and film as method.
+Sophie conducts research on Global Health Politics, Africa and International Relations, Gender and Feminist IR, film, and visual politics.

-She has expertise on: Global Health Governance; the 2014/15 Ebola outbreak; HIV/AIDS; film-making as method; African agency and the Tanzanian state, and women and gender in global health.
+She has expertise on: the politics of COVID-19; Global Health Governance; the 2014/15 Ebola outbreak; HIV/AIDS; film-making as method; African agency and the Tanzanian state, and women and gender in global health.